 "After they had heard the king, they went on their way, and the star they had seen in the east went ahead of them until it stopped over the place where the child was.
 When they saw the star, they were overjoyed.
 On coming to the house, they saw the child with his mother Mary, and they bowed down and worshiped him.
 Then they opened their treasures and presented him with gifts of gold and of incense and of myrrh."
 This star kept going before them all the way until, as they came to Bethlehem, it took up its definite position right over the house where the Child was to be found.
-This star led them from north to south, and it indicated exactly in which house the Child was.
+This star led them to Bethlehem, and it indicated exactly in which house the Child was.

 They rejoiced greatly to see the star!
 Guided by the special star, the Magi located the Christ child together with Mary and Joseph in a house in Bethlehem.
 And they worshiped him and presented him with costly gifts.
 We could see rich symbolism in all three gifts.
 Precious gold suggests royalty, for Jesus was the king of the Jews.
-Gold, of course, would also be of immediate help to Joseph and Mary and the Baby as they had to live in Egypt.
+Gold, of course, would also be of immediate help to Joseph and Mary and the Baby when they had to live in Egypt.
 The incense reminds us of Christ's deity.
 Incense was regularly used in connection with worship at the temple.
 Its aromatic smoke rising to the heavens symbolized the God-pleasing prayers of the people ascending to the throne of God.
 Myrrh symbolized the humanity of Jesus and pointed to his suffering and death.
 It was an aromatic resin used in perfume and in the embalming process.
 It also served as a kind of anesthetic when mixed with wine.
-That is the symbolism we could see in the gifts of the Magi.
-We cannot say to what extent they, at that time, understood any symbolism that seems so clear to us now, as we look back at their gifts to the Christ child.
+That is why the Roman soldiers offered Jesus wine mixed with myrrh as he hung on the cross, but he refused to drink it.
+That is the symbolism that seems so clear to us now, as we look back at their gifts to the Christ child.
 Perhaps they just wanted to give the infant Jesus the most special gifts they could bring from their homeland.
-The gifts are possibly the best-known facts about these wise men, these Gentiles, who came to worship Jesus.
+The gifts are possibly the best-known facts about these wise men, these Gentiles, who

 Finally, we read "And having been warned in a dream not to go back to Herod, they returned to their country by another route."
-God warned them so they did not return to anyplace in Herod's kingdom.
+God warned them so they did not return to any place in Herod's kingdom.
 The Christ child was protected from the murderous wrath of Herod.
 And so we see as the wise men from the East came to worship the Christ that a miraculous star led them to Jesus.
 He was not found where they expected him to be, but God did lead them to him.
 The Christ child received expensive gifts from them, and these gifts no doubt helped to "pay the bills" when Mary and Joseph were forced to flee to Egypt to avoid the wrath of Herod.